londelidess/Bumblr-Tumblr-replica/feature_list.md

 ## 2. Posts

 * Users can create, update, and delete posts.
-* Posts can contain text, images, or videos.
+* Posts can contain text or images.
 * Each post displays its author, content, timestamp, and associated likes.
 * Users can navigate to a detailed view of a post which includes its comments.
-* The main feed displays posts from all users or just from those a user follows, depending on the design.
+* The main feed displays posts from all users or just from those a user follows, by changing tab.

 ## 3. Comments

 * Users can comment on any post.
 * Users can update or delete their own comments.
-* Each comment displays its author, content, and timestamp.
+* Each comment displays its author and content.
 * Comments are displayed beneath the post they are associated with.

 ## 4. Likes